 My predominant value is freedom and my primary virtue is authenticity.
 To be authentic and real, is the only way to make sense of what I may perceive to be chaotic, meaningless, and absurd in the world, as I see it at times.
 Being that I am a human being that has feelings, I self-express through my actions.
 Thats what it means to be human.
 And in my opinion, love to me is a verb.
-This is where my view of co-dependency comes into play.
 How I express myself as an person and how I go about doing that, is what creates my experience.

-It takes courage for me to be an observer and step back to confront, examine, release old patterns and stories, so I can embrace the awesomeness of life and my potential within it.
-And potential never ends.
+It takes courage for me to be an observer and step back to confront, examine, acknowledge, and release old patterns and stories.
+I need to walk that path, so I can embrace the awesomeness of life and my potential within it.
+Potential never ends.
 For me, the only meaning that there is to life is the experience of it.

 At any moment, I have the opportunity and potential to grow and change, and enter through the learning curve of my life.
 I am on a path to mastery as a curious student of my life, moving through the learning curve according to “Me-How, not They-How”.

 I learned to step through the learning curve and not side-step it.
 Its my opportunity for growth.
-And I needed to work through it at my own rate.
-I can’t spend my our way through it, go around it, because I want to experience something different than what I had been over the last decade.
-I needed to do the work to create the change.
+I need to work through it at my own rate.
+I can’t spend my way through it or go around it.
+This is because I want to experience something different than what I have been over the last decade.
+I always need to do the work to create the change.

 Being willing, ready to change and grow was the key to accelerating through my learning curve beginning in 2017.
 Change only happens in the present moment called now for me; Now is the apex of change, growth and momentum in my life.
-I have been this way in the last “todays” for the latter part of 2017, 2018 and 2019 until now.
+I have been this way since 2017.

-I can’t give all the credit to those years however, learning and change happened over a period of darkness after my divorce too.
-It just helps me appreciate the light when I made it happen for myself.
+I can’t give all the credit to those years, however, learning and change happened over a period of darkness after my divorce.
+It just helps me appreciate the light when I finally made it happen for myself.

 There is a gift I received from that opportunity I had, to go through that pain.
 It was a course that brought me to where I am today.
-I became more confident in my own self-efficacy and my self esteem, acceptance and confidence as it grew.
-And my self accountability and responsibility has expanded.
+I became more confident in my own self-efficacy.
+My self esteem, acceptance and confidence also grew; and my self accountability and responsibility have expanded.